tremho/odp-documentation/guide_book/src/how/ec/battery/11-tests.md

 We need an asynchronous context for testing our asynchronous method traits, so we construct our test flow in the same way we constructed our `main()` function, and will use the Embassy `Executor` to spawn asynchronous tasks that call upon the traits we wish to test.

-Because of some thread handling and Mutex differences between a standard run and test framework run, we need to make a few simple refactors to our existing code so that it will handle both cases.
+Due to thread and Mutex handling differences between a standard run and test framework run, we need to make a few simple refactors to our existing code so that it will handle both cases.

 To do this, we will first define a helper module named `mutex.rs` with this content:
 ```rust